pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ![Notification: The plugin "OAI JATS Plugin" has been enabled.](./assets/jatsMetadataFormatPluginListingNotification.png)

 **If the journal publishes XML galleys**, you will need to change the JATS Metadata Format settings.
+This is **not** necessary for journals who do not publish XML galleys unless they have been directed otherwise by their Coalition Publica contact following a test harvest.

 Click the blue arrow next to JATS Metadata Format to access the plugin settings.

+![The Settings option located under the JATS Metadata Format plugin options.](./assets/jats-settings.png)

 Click the checkbox next to “Ignore uploaded JATS XML documents” and press OK.

-This is **not necessary for journals who do not publish XML galleys** unless they have been directed otherwise by their Coalition Publica contact following a test harvest.

-![The Settings option located under the JATS Metadata Format plugin options.](./assets/jats-settings.png)

 ![The JATS Template Plugin settings page with the Ignore uploaded JATS XML documents checkbox checked.](./assets/ignore_xml.png)

 **Don’t forget to repeat Step 3 for any other journals that are to be included in Érudit.**

 ### Step 4.
 Review Required Language Locales